atkaczyk/es6-notes/README.md

 ### What's an Iterable?
 Anything that can be looped over!
 An array, list, map, string, set, generator.
-Array-like objects have a length, and can be indexed but do not have array methods (push, forEach, indexOf)
+Array-like objects have a length, and can be indexed but do not have array methods (push, forEach, indexOf).
+The plain object is not an iterable, and it's not array like.

 #### The regular for loop